robotlolita/robotlolita.github.io/_posts/2014-03-20-a-monad-in-practicality-controlling-time.md

 ---
 layout: post
 title:  "A Monad in Practicality: Controlling Time"
-snip:   How Monads help you compose asynchronous operations.
+snip:   Monads let you treat asynchronous operations as values, and compose them, giving you a simpler basis for concurrency than callbacks.
+categories: [concurrency, fp]
 ---

 > <strong class="heading">Warning</strong>